PatxaSec/BloodCLI/README.md

 # BloodHound JSON Analyzer

-This Python script parses a BloodHound JSON ZIP archive and analyzes Active Directory entities and their relationships to identify potential security risks.
+This Python script parses a BloodHound JSON ZIP file and analyzes Active Directory entities and their relationships to identify potential security risks.

 ---